sboesebeck/morphium/MorphiumDoku.md

     *   `CLEAR_TYPE_CACHE`: clear the whole cache for this type on all nodes
     *   `REMOVE_ENTRY_FROM_TYPE_CACHE`: remove an updated entry from the type cache of all nodes
     *   `UPDATE_ENTRY`: update the entry in the cache on all nodes
     *   This may cause heavy load on the messaging system.
-All sync strategies except `CLEAR_TYPE_CACHE` might result in dirty reads on some nodes.
+All sync strategies except `CLEAR_TYPE_CACHE` might batch in dirty reads on some nodes.

 ### NoCache